 A Participant can consolidate multiple jobs to accrue sufficient hours or earnings to achieve the Employment Outcome.
 As such, a 12 Week Employment Outcome can take longer than 12 weeks to achieve.
 For example, a 12 Week Employment Outcome could be achieved over a 5-month period.

-To be eligible to track for an Outcome, all Job Placements or Harvest Placements must begin within the Participant's current Period of Service and be for at least:
+To be eligible to track for an Outcome, all Job Placements or Harvest Placements must begin within the Participant's current Period of Service.
+The Outcome tracker will commence tracking from Outcome Start Date and then displays a result after the following time periods have elapsed: